mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Transmit the Welcome message to the other new members

+Group IDs SHOULD be constructed in such a way that there's an overwhelmingly low probability of honest group creators generating the same group ID, even without assistance from the Delivery Service.
+For example, by making the group ID a freshly generated random value of size `KDF.Nh`.
+The Delivery Service MAY attempt to ensure that group IDs are globally unique by rejecting the creation of new groups with a previously used ID.

 The recipient of a Welcome message processes it as described in
 {{joining-via-welcome-message}}.
 If application context informs the recipient that the Welcome should reflect the creation of a new group (for example, due to a